 Or balls of gold, Benedict thought.
 Ever since the war with France had begun, England had been bleeding gold—so much gold, the whole system of currency had recently been revised.
 Still, creditors were reluctant to take paper money or silver.

 Benedict couldn’t fault them.
-He wasn’t interested in those either.
+He wasn’t interested in paper money either.

 And that was it.
 There had been no further clue for weeks, not a single incriminating coin spent.
 The Royal Mint had just offered a substantial reward for the return of the money.